DanielMFernandes/CCNA_Course_Notes/Course_Notes/QoS_VoiceLan.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/1d22afa7-91aa-4e86-9c5f-ad9506dcb44c)

-- When the QUEUE fills UP and TAIL DROP occurs, ALL TCP HOSTS sending traffic will SLOW DOWN the rate at which they SEND TRAFFIC
+- When the QUEUE fills UP and TAIL DROP occurs, ALL TCP HOSTS sending traffic will SLOW DOWN the rate at which they SEND traffic
-- They will ALL then INCREASE the RATE at which they send TRAFFIC, which rapidly leads to MORE CONGESTION, dropped PACKETS, and the process REPEATS…
+- They will ALL then INCREASE the RATE at which they send traffic, which rapidly leads to MORE CONGESTION, dropped PACKETS, and the process REPEATS…

 ![image](https://github.com/psaumur/CCNA/assets/106411237/b75c2cac-043c-4df6-a1d6-f26d9110630a)